ShadowTraffic/shadowtraffic-ai-context/README.md

 # ShadowTraffic AI context

-This repo contains artifacts that are useful for improving agentic coding tools ability to work with ShadowTraffic.
+This repo contains artifacts that improve agentic coding tools ability to work with ShadowTraffic.
 It includes:

-- **AI-friendly documentation**: foo bar
+- [**AI-friendly documentation**](/markdown-docs): LLMs love Markdown, so I compiled ShadowTraffic's documentation into a single, neatly formatted Markdown file.
+It's easy to drop into your LLM as a knowledge source, and it's automatically updated whenever ShadowTraffic's official docs change.

+✨ More to come. :)

 Happy to accept pull requests!